SeakyLuo/RandomMenu/README.md

 # RandomMenu
-An Android app that records your cooking list.
+An Android app that records your cooking list and the restaurants you visited.

 # TODO
 1. Improve card animation.

-2. Update food as well as search?

-3. Share image to this app.
+2. Share image to this app.

-4. Zip file manager.
+3. Zip file manager.

-5. Import data.

-6. User-custom AutoTag

 # TO FIX
-1. Improve image zoom in/out.

-2. Resume image when scrolling.